-It is important that all staff receive training to enable them to recognise the possible signs of abuse, neglect and exploitation and to know what to do if they have a concern.
+It is important that all staff receive training to enable them to recognise the possible signs of abuse, neglect, and exploitation and to know what to do if they have a concern.

 New staff and governors will receive a briefing during their induction, which includes the academy's Safeguarding Child Protection Policy and staff Behaviour Policy, reporting and recording arrangements, and details for the DSL.
-All staff, including the Principal (unless the Principal is the DSL) and governors will receive training that is regularly updated, at least annually.
-The DSL and deputy DSL will receive training updated at least every two years including training in inter-agency procedures.
+All staff, including the Principal and governors will receive training that is regularly updated, and the DSL will receive training updated at least every two years including training in inter-agency procedures.

-Supply staff and other visiting staff will be given the School's Visiting Staff Leaflet
+Supply staff and other visiting staff will be given the Academy's Visiting Staff Leaflet